Over the counter treatments for chronic idiopathic constipation

 Breakfast

 Eggs Florentine for breakfast is the first of my over the counter treatments for chronic idiopathic constipation.
-It comes in many variations; this one has added beet-tops over and above the spinach.
+It comes in many variations; this one has added beet-tops in addition to the spinach.

 Beets greens eggs Florentine